Nonlinear instability of Vlasov-Maxwell systems in the classical and quasineutral limits: Introduction

 which denote the usual charge density and current of electrons.
 The background ions are assumed to be homogeneous with a constant charge density equal to one.

-Here the parameter $c$ is the speed of light; we focus in the regime where $c \to +\infty$, that is known as the \emph{classical limit of the Vlasov-Maxwell system}.
+We focus in the regime where $c \to +\infty$, that is known as the \emph{classical (or non-relativistic) limit of the Vlasov-Maxwell system}.
 The formal limit is the classical Vlasov-Poisson system:

+where $\rho(t,x) = \int_{\mathbb{R}^3} f \, dv$.
 This limit was justified on finite intervals of time in the independent and simultaneous works of Asano-Ukai \cite{AU}, Degond \cite{DEG}, and Schaeffer \cite{SCH}.
-We shall prove in this paper that the \emph{classical limit is invalid in large times of order $\log c$, due to instabilities of the Vlasov-Maxwell system}.
+We shall prove in this paper that \emph{in the classical limit, the Vlasov-Maxwell system can develop instabilities in time $\log c$, due to instabilities of the limiting Vlasov-Poisson system}.

 We are also interested in the following non-dimensional Vlasov-Maxwell system:

 with

 In physical units, the parameters $\alpha, \varepsilon$ are given by